-Lead is said to be one of the biggest water contaminants that pops in our water supply when pipes and faucets erode.
+Lead is said to be one of the biggest water contaminants that pop in our water supply when pipes and faucets erode.
 Lead poisoning is particularly threatening for children as it can cause several developmental issues.
 Also, continuous exposure to lead may result in kidney and permanent brain damage.
 Research also suggests that lead in water can increase one’s blood pressure which itself is the root cause of many other diseases.

 Drainage, surplus water from fields, landfill leakage and industrial waste are some of the major sources of mercury.
 Long-term exposure to mercury can cause severe kidney damage.

 BPA is an industrial chemical that is primarily used in the production of plastic.
 It can easily absorb into food if the container is exposed to high heat or hard soaps.
 In addition to that, BPA is also present in the epoxy covering used in water pipes.
-Although, research on the effects of BPA on food and liquid is still in progress, it’s associated with a wide range of health hazards and medical conditions including inflammation, obesity and cancer.
+Although research on the effects of BPA on food and liquid is still in progress, it’s associated with a wide range of health hazards and medical conditions including inflammation, obesity, and cancer.

 While chlorine is an important element in disinfecting water from plenty of toxins and contaminants, exposure to excessive chlorine can bring about many medical problems including eye and nose irritation and nervous system damage.

 Giardia Lamblia is a flagellated parasitic microorganism that can enter into our water supply system through sewage.
-Although, Giardia can rarely cause any serious illness, it can still cause abdominal pain, nausea and severe cramping.
+Although Giardia can rarely cause any serious illness, it can still cause abdominal pain, nausea, and severe cramping.

-While the list of poisonous water contaminants and chemicals may be long, your drinking water might also include some good stuff like fluoride, calcium and magnesium that improve the taste and may also be good for your health.
+While the list of poisonous water contaminants and chemicals may be long, your drinking water might also include some good stuff like fluoride, calcium, and magnesium that improve the taste and may also be good for your health.

 There is no denying the fact that water is one of the basic necessities to stay healthy and alive, but it can also put your health at stake if polluted.
-Make sure to use only filtered water that comply with the water safety standards.
+Make sure to use only filtered water that complies with the water safety standards.